-When the ignition switch is first turned ON, this light will come on for about six seconds.
-A chime will sound if you have not pulled the shoulder belt out of the retractor.
-This is a reminder to "buckle up".
-If you do not buckle up, the light will remain on.
+When the ignition switch is first turned to ON/ RUN, this light will turn on for four to eight seconds as a bulb check.
+During the bulb check, if the driver's seat belt is unbuckled, a chime will sound.

+After the bulb check or when driving, if the driver seat belt remains unbuckled, the Seat Belt Warning Light will flash or remain on continuously.
 Refer to "Occupant Restraints" in "Things To Know Before Starting Your Vehicle" for further information.